eastcoastcoder/RapidBraille/README.md

-# Code-CharlesPetzold
+# RapidBraille
+Simple script that takes keyboard input and rapidly outputs equivalent Grade 1 Braille for each character.

-Programming examples from Charles Petzold
+Inspiration drawn from Charles Petzold's novel Code.